North Korea seeks to expand launch pad amid ICBM concerns | DW | 11.03.2022

 "The United States strongly condemns these launches, which are a brazen violation of multiple United Nations Security Council resolutions, needlessly raise tensions and risk destabilizing the security situation in the region,'' Kirby said.

-South Korea's Defense Ministry also arrived at a similar conclusion on Friday and said that North Korea must stop any act that increases tensions and leads to security concerns in the region immediately.
+South Korea's Defense Ministry also arrived at a similar conclusion on Friday, and said North Korea must immediately stop any act that increases tensions and leads to security concerns in the region.

 Both Seoul and Washington have said that the missile system — called Hwasong-17 — was first revealed in a military parade in Pyongyang in October 2020 and was seen again at a defense exhibition in October 2021.